conduktor/conduktor-docs/docs/guide/reference/gateway-reference.md

 ## AliasTopic

-An Alias Topic allows a real Kafka topic to appear as a logical topic within the Gateway.
+An Alias Topic allows a real Kafka topic to appear as a logical topic within Gateway.
 This is useful for aliasing topics or making a topic accessible within a Virtual Cluster.

 ```yaml
 ---